Leading projects without collecting performance data is the project management equivalent of walking on a tightrope blindfolded.

 Step #5: Continue tracking your KPIs regularly

-Keep in mind that your data might not be stellar at first.
-Like with any statistical report, the more information you collect, the more accurate your results will be — so give it some time.
+Like with any statistical report, the more information you collect, the more accurate your results will be — so continue tracking your KPIs on a regular basis.

 - How have things changed compared to last time (or over time)?